 The Chase Sapphire Preferred Card is billed to earn Chase Ultimate Rewards points.
 You have the option to exchange these points for cash or for travel when redeemed through the Chase Ultimate Rewards booking portal.
 You’ll get better value when redeeming your points for travel though.
 When booking travel with points through Chase Ultimate Rewards, points are worth 1.25 cents, or 25% more.

 #2 Chase Freedom Flex by Mastercard

-Steps To Earn $800 With The Chase Freedom Flex
+Steps To Earn up to $200 With The Chase Freedom Flex

-Between the $200 welcome bonus and maxing out the 5% grocery store bonus category during the first year, you'll earn at least $800.
-Plus, this card earns a 5% cash back on up to $1,500 on combined purchases in bonus categories each quarter you activate, 3% on travel purchased through Chase Ultimate Rewards, 3% on dining in restaurants, including takeout and eligible delivery services, 3% at drugstores, and 1% cash back on all other purchases.
+With the welcome bonus, you’ll earn an easy $200 after you spend $500 from account opening, but there’s potential for much more!
+This card earns 5% cash back on travel purchased through Chase, 3% on dining in restaurants, including takeout and eligible delivery services, 3% at drugstores, and 1% cash back on all other purchases.

 Total earned so far: $850.